forgxyz/expensifly/README.md

 - [ ] edit tx functionality.
 See [the save() method](https://docs.djangoproject.com/en/3.0/topics/forms/modelforms/#the-save-method).
 Edit button next to TX, or pass TX ID into an edit search box to bring up a populated form.
 Change as needed there.
 - [ ] filter month by category / dynamic table
 - [ ] portal with more in depth options
-  - **category totals/filter**
-    - need to have this overview
-  - export "selection" as csv? (where selection is the tx data rendered to the screen)
   - comparison
     - month to month
     - YTD y-o-y